- Cataract Specialistsdropdown

 Need for a Driver:

 You will need someone to take you home.
-Friends and relatives may wait for you in our Patient Reception Area in the Surgery Center (adjacent to the desk).
+Friends and relatives must wait for you in our Patient Reception Area in the Surgery Center (adjacent to the desk).
 The surgery center will NOT release you without a companion.

 During Cataract Surgery